lkp25/BATTLE-CITY-VARIATION-game/README.md

 My own variation of  famous video game Battle City by Nintendo (1985)

-New Level is generated automatically every 2 minutes.
+Has a single player mode and 2 players mode.

+The goal of the game is to destroy as many enemies as possible and survive for as long as possible.
+Each player can take up to 9 enemy missles - the 10th destroys the tank completely.
+Enemies are much weaker - one missle destroys every enemy tank.
+Players' lifebars on the right pannel indicate seriousness of the damage, as well as animated flames appearing on players' tanks after they are hit.

+New Level is generated automatically every 3 minutes - new obstacles are placed in random positions and the background image changes, all enemies are cleared, players are moved to starting positions but the damage they took so far is inherited in the next level.

 CONTROLS:

-Player 1
+Player 1:
 up - arrow up
 down - arrow down
 left - arrow left
 right - arrow right
 FIRE - 'P' key

-Player 2
+Player 2:
-up - w
+up - W
-down - s
+down - S
-left - a
+left - A
-right - d
+right - D
 FIRE - 'Q' key